JINSCOP/ngx-app-frame/docs/articles/security-acl-configuration.md

 So we subscribe to the `tokenChange` observable, which will produce a new token each time authentication change occurres.
 Then we simply get a role from a token (for example simplicity, we assume that token payload always has a role value) or return default `guest` value.

-Don't worry if your setup does not use oliveui Auth.
+Don't worry if your setup does not use ngx-app-frame Auth.
 You can adjust this code to retrieve a user role from any service of your own.

 And let's provide the service in the app module: